 What to consider when buying a bottle sterilizer?

 Which sterilizer you choose may depend on bottle size – be it anti-colic, short wide-neck, or standard tall and thin ones.
-Some brands sell sterilizers to specifically suit their bottle size, while others are more generic and have inserts that can be taken out so you can place your kit – such as teats, storage jars, bottles, and breast pump parts – easily inside.
+Some brands sell sterilizers to specifically suit their bottle size.
+Others are more generic and have inserts that can be taken out so you can place your kit – such as teats, storage jars, bottles, and breast pump parts – easily inside.

 Consider how your bottle sterilizer will need to be cleaned?
-Coldwater and microwave steam sterilizers will need to be washed regularly with warm soapy water, while the element on an electric steamer will need descaling.
+Coldwater and microwave steam sterilizers will need to be washed regularly with warm soapy water.
+Additionally, the element on an electric steamer will need descaling.
 This can be done by running it on the steam cycle with a little white vinegar inside.
-Also think about whether you want added extras such as a drying mode to get your kit bone dry, which is essential to prevent bacteria growth.
+Also think about whether you want added extras such as a drying mode to get your kit bone-dry.
+That’s essential to prevent bacteria growth.
 You can also find devices with features to keep baby milk warm, or even those that can warm up baby food.

 Steam sterilizers come in either electric plug-in or microwave versions.
 These work by adding a little cold water that once heated forms steam to kill germs.
 You can expect to pay from around £8.99 for a cold-water sterilizer, to up to £110 for a higher-spec electric version with a bottle dryer or bottle warmer included.

 Cold-water sterilizers work simply with anti-bacterial fluid or tablets dissolved into water.
-The cold water and sterilizing tablet method is often the go-to choice for keeping bottles and dummies hygienic in hospital maternity units, for example.
-The smell of the chemical tablet can put some people off, but it’s a safe and effective method and works in under 15 minutes.
+The cold water and sterilizing tablet method is often the go-to choice for keeping bottles and dummies hygienic in hospital maternity units. .
+The smell of the chemical tablet puts some people off, but it’s a safe and effective method and works in under 15 minutes.